shibalili/systemin-project/README.md

 Data folder has results from analyses(scripts folder);
 Figures folder has all the plots present in the paper.

-Figure2a is a linear regression plot showing the kinetics of phosphatase activity over time
+Figure2a is a linear regression plot showing the phosphate release progress curves of different phosphatases.